-Efforts will be made to maintain privacy; only people who have a need to know about the incident will be informed, and information will be shared only as necessary with Investigators, the Complainant, witnesses and the Respondent.
+Efforts will be made to maintain privacy; only people who have a need to know about the incident will be informed, and information will be shared only as necessary with Investigators, the Complainant, Witnesses and the Respondent.

 All members of the University community are encouraged to participate in the investigation process.
-However, Complainants and Respondents may elect not to participate in the investigation process at all or may choose not to be interviewed and only to identify other witnesses and relevant documents.
+However, Complainants and Respondents may elect not to participate in the investigation process at all or may choose not to be interviewed and only to identify other Witnesses and relevant documents.
 The University will not draw an adverse inference against either party for failing to participate in the investigation process, but the Investigator and Hearing Officer can only draw conclusions from the information available.
-So, the failure of one party to present his or her version of events will likely have a substantial impact on the outcome of the investigation.
+So, the failure of one party to present their version of events will likely have a substantial impact on the outcome of the investigation.

-The time needed to complete an investigation will vary based upon several factors, including the complexity, severity and extent of the allegations.
-It is expected most investigations will be completed within forty-five (45) calendar days.

-At the conclusion of the investigation, the Investigator will prepare a written investigation report.
+The time needed to complete an investigation will vary based upon several factors, including the complexity, severity and extent of the allegations, as well as factors that may affect availability, such as periods when the University is not in session.
+It is expected most investigations will be completed within sixty (60) calendar days.12 At the conclusion of the investigation, the Investigator will prepare a written Investigation Report.